 About the Community of North Central Phoenix

 Central Avenue is the vital and thriving hub of North Central Phoenix, which is located south of Northern Avenue and north of Camelback Road, approximately between the Arizona Canal/1-51 freeway and 19th Avenue.
-The charming historic homes and tree-lined streets make this an in-demand neighborhood—in fact, John McCain is a former resident.
-Within North Central is Windsor Square, designated by Money magazine as one of the “best big-city neighborhoods” in the United States.
+The charming historic homes and tree-lined streets make this an in-demand neighborhood—in fact, John McCain was a former resident.
+Within North Central is Windsor Square, designated by Money magazine as one of the "best big-city neighborhoods" in the United States.
 This designated historic district is filled with appealing mid-century cottage homes, conveniently located near a Metro stop, and hosts a popular annual home tour.

 People who looking for a more serene neighborhood with a rural feel, while still enjoying easy access to the bustling downtown district and fantastic shopping and golf, will find their dream home in North Central Phoenix.

 Development of the neighborhoods surrounding North Central Avenue began in 1895 with the Orangewood Residential Village.
 This suburb of Phoenix was designed to attract wealthy Phoenicians who desired “rural homes at an easy distance from the city.”
 Spacious 20-acre lots had room for large estate homes as well as citrus groves, and Central Avenue provided an easy and attractive way for residents to travel via horse-drawn buggy.
 Lining Central Ave is the Murphy Bridle Path, designed for horses and riders but now a favorite of all residents who wish to stroll underneath the shady olive trees—the original trees planted by the developers of Orangewood.
 The architecture has moved from traditional Ranch-style, Cape Cod, and French Provincial to more modern styles, but the lush green lawns and lovely canopied trees have remained constant.